stjude/RNAIndel/sample_data/README.md

 bambino completed successfully.
 rna_indel completed successfully.
 ```
-Fifteen coding indels are reported in the ouput [VCF](./outputs/sample.vcf) file: 2 somatic, 1 germline, and 12 artifact indels.
+Fifteen coding indels are reported in the ouput [VCF](./outputs/sample.vcf) file: 2 somatic, 1 germline, and 12 artifact indels (see INFO field).
 The two *PTEN* indels are predicted as somatic.
 The first indel is a complex indel in which a 2-nt deletion and a 9-nt insertion
 are involved.
 This indel is detected as a 7-nt insertion at codon 233 with indel complexity = 2 (See INFO field in [VCF](./outputs/sample.vcf)).
 The second indel
 is detected as a 7-nt insertion at codon 246, not as a 39-nt insertion, due to the soft-clipped alignment.